VT State Year-End Assessments

 • Some of the following (as applicable): projects, artwork, photos (a presorted sampling of no more than 50), writing samples, journals, brochures from field trips, books used, skill practice, parent notes on learning activities, etc.

-3. Please send the following about a week or so before our meeting:
+3. Please send the following before our meeting:

 • Information about any identified disability and the adaptations made to address it, if applicable.